Teja-Guntupalli/Dictionary/Readme.md

 - Use security_manager for Security Manager Profile.
 - Use resident for resident profile.
 - Use visitor for visitor profile.

+You can perform CRUD in each of the user profile mentioned as and when required based on usage.
+Different profile have different ways of CRUD operations to perform.
+Rendering pages is made easy with the help of ReactJS.
+We've made our website to simply render the react components of user-activity.

 We've used several frameworks for the betterment of website to look more user-friendly.
 Modified UI as compared to previous submission to make webpages render easily based on user activities.